camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-modification.md

         .executeAsync();
 ```
 This would create a modification [batch]({{< relref "user-guide/process-engine/batch.md" >}}) which will be executed asynchronously.
+Providing variables is not supported when executing async modification of single process instance.

 ## Modification of Multiple Process Instances